 If another person’s dog bit you, that owner can be held responsible for your medical bills and other losses.
 Don’t wait to discuss the claim process with a Bonney Lake Dog bite injury attorney.

 One reason to consider seeking medical attention is to prevent the following complications from developing.

-One of the most important matters after a dog bite wound is making sure that wound gets properly cleaned.
+One of the most important matters after a dog bite wound is making sure that the wound gets properly cleaned.
 Contrary to popular belief, dogs do not have the cleanest mouths, and a bite can transfer many types of bacteria.
 Dog teeth can also cause deep wounds - deeper than you might think - and it can be difficult to clean the depths of the wound.
-Some puncture wounds close up and appear to be healed, while an infection can develop beneath the skin.
+Some puncture wounds close up and appear to be healed, while infection can develop beneath the skin.

 Injuries to Soft Tissue and Bone